inspire-eu-validation/view-service/iso-19128/at56-getmap-width-height-parameter.md

 **Purpose**

-Test that the WIDTH and HEIGHT paramaters in GetMap operation are mandatory.
+Test that the WIDTH and HEIGHT parameters in GetMap operation are mandatory.

 **Prerequisites**